yan-podolak/ESILV/Python for Data Analysis/README.md

 ## API

-The API was created using Flask
+The API was created using Flask.

 To use the API :
 * git clone https://github.com/yan-podolak/ESILV/tree/main/Python%20for%20Data%20Analysis/API
 * python app.py